-A Wildlife Services agent may remove or harvest a depredating bobcat as long as the agent is supervised by the USDA Wildlife Services program and following Division-approved procedures.
+A Utah Department of Agriculture and Food agent may remove or harvest a depredating bobcat as long as the agent is supervised by the UDAF's livestock protection program and is following Division-approved procedures.

 A livestock owner or the owner's employee may take bobcats that are harassing livestock.
 The employee must be on a regular payroll and not hired specifically to take furbearers.